CSUChico-CSCI340/CSCI440-KernelHacking/README.md

 ....numpagefaults.ko
 ```

 For ease of grading, you should name your .ko files as shown.
 All of the source code for your kernel module must be in the src/ folder as shown.
 You can name your source files any way you choose, but the compiled files must be named as shown.
+Your code should be submitted to the default branch of your repo (it does not matter what the name of the branch is).

 ## References